mpnally/Terrifically-Simple-JSON/README.md

 TS-JSON places 3 restrictions on the use of JSON for Web APIs:

-1. Every TS-JSON object must correspond to an object in the data model of the API.
+1. Every TS-JSON object must correspond to an entity in the data model of the API.
 TS-JSON does not allow objects that are purely syntactic, or are technical features of the representation.
-2. The name of a name/value pair must correspond to a property or relationship in the state of the object.
+2. The name of a name/value pair must correspond to a property or relationship in the state of the entity.
 3. The value of a name/value pair must be the value of the property referenced by the name.

-TS-JSON also defines three JSON properties, `_id`, `_idType` and `_isA`. `_id` is used to express the identity of an object.
+TS-JSON also defines three JSON properties, `_id`, `_idType` and `_isA`. `_id` is used to declare the identifier of the entity corresponding to a JSON object.
-`_idType` is used for datatypes that are not built in to JSON. `_isA` is used to express the type(s) of an object. `_id` is fairly fundamental to TD-JSON, because it is the construct that allows you to specify the correspondence between a JSON object and the underlying entity it represents. `_isA` is not so fundamental and needn't really be built into TS-JSON—I added it because it makes it a bit easier to talk about the concepts and it is generally useful.
+`_idType` is used for datatypes that are not built in to JSON. `_isA` is used to declare the type(s) of an entity. `_id` is fairly fundamental to TD-JSON, because it is the construct that allows you to specify the correspondence between a JSON object and the underlying entity it represents. `_isA` is not so fundamental and needn't really be built into TS-JSON—I added it because it makes it a bit easier to talk about the concepts and it is generally useful.